 The Marshall Bridge (formerly McIntyre Bridge) is an 1883 bowstring truss bridge from Iowa.
 Constructed by the King Iron Bridge and Manufacturing Company, it spanned the Skunk River for over 100 years.
-A road closure, plus extensive storm damage marked the end of it Iowa life.
+A road closure and extensive storm damage marked the end of its life in Iowa.
 Disassembled, refurbished, and reconstructed by the nonprofit group Workin’ Bridges as part of historic bridge preservation efforts, it was repurposed by Delaware State Parks in 2018 as part of the Auburn Valley State Park trail system.
 The bridge was dedicated as the Marshall Family Bridge on November 9, 2018.
-The bridge itself is not currently open.
-Please take your selfie from a safe distance.

 800 Carr Rd.

 Wilmington, DE 19809